Timestamp to Relative Time - Kibana Scripted fields

 Conclusion

 Browsing the archived data of a single url is a bit difficult.
 Wayback machine provides a better interface to browse the archived data.
 I have raised an issue2 regarding the same in the ArchiveBox repository.
-Once the UI issue is resolved, this will serve as a best tool to browse the historical option chain data.
+Once the UI issue is resolved, this will serve as the best tool to browse the historical option chain data.

 Cross Platform File Explorer in 50 lines of code